2020 Donegal Senior Football Championship: Final

 The final was originally scheduled for 19 September 2020.
-However, it emerged on 21 September that a Kilcar player had tested positive for the coronavirus; initially the game was announced to be proceeding as scheduled.
+However, it emerged on 21 September that a Cill Chartha player had tested positive for the coronavirus; initially the game was announced to be proceeding as scheduled.

 A short while later though, the final was postponed until 7 October.
 However, the GAA suspended all club fixtures with immediate effect on 5 October, citing "post-match celebrations and a lack of social distancing at certain events" elsewhere in the country (i.e. Cork, Meath) as "disappointing and problematic".

 Naomh Conaill retained the title, in the most controversial of circumstances, a 4–2 penalty shootout victory after extra-time on Saturday, 14 August 2021.
 Naomh Conaill's opponent lodged an appeal against the result on Tuesday, 17 August 2021.

 Eventually Naomh Conaill's victory was allowed, though the club was fined.

 Relegation play-offs

-The four bottom-placed teams from the league phase entered the relegation play-Offs.
+The four bottom-placed teams from the league phase entered the relegation play-offs.
 The 13th and 14th placed teams had home advantage in the relegation semi-finals and played the 16th and 15th placed teams respectively.
 The two winners maintained their senior status for 2021.
 The two losers contested a relegation final to determine which team would be relegated to the 2021 I.F.C.

 Ulster Senior Club Football Championship

-No Ulster Senior Club Football Championship was held due to the impact of the COVID-19 pandemic on Gaelic games.
+No Ulster Senior Club Football Championship was held, due to the impact of the COVID-19 pandemic on Gaelic games.

+Gradam Shéamuis Mhic Géidigh

+No Gradam Shéamuis Mhic Géidigh was given, due to the impact of the COVID-19 pandemic on Gaelic games.

 Television rights

 The following matches were broadcast live on national television, unless otherwise indicated:

-The League Stage: Round 4 matches were all streamed live and free-to-air on Sunday 23 August.
+League stage: Round 4 matches were all streamed live and free-to-air on Sunday 23 August.